 Start NEURON with its standard GUI with /course/arbforc as the working directory.
 Then use Build / single compartment from the Main Menu.
-This creates a single section with a total surface area of 100 $\text{um}^2$ and nseg = 1.
+This creates a single section with a total surface area of $100~\text{um}^2$ and nseg=1.
 It also brings up a Distributed Mechanism Inserter (a small window with checkboxes) that you can use to specify which mechanisms are present.

-An aside: the total current in units of [nA] (nanoamperes) through a patch of membrane with area = $100 \text{ um}^2$ is numerically equal to the current density in units of [mA/cm]
+An aside: the total current in units of [nA] (nanoamperes) through a patch of membrane with area = 100 um^2 is numerically equal to the current density in units of [mA/cm2]

-The membrane of this single-compartment model has $cm = 1 \text{ uf/cm}^2$ , but it lacks ion channels.
+The membrane of this single-compartment model has cm = 1 uf/cm2, but it lacks ion channels.
 Use the inserter to endow it with ion channels (hh), and then set up instrumentation to experiment on it.